istio/istio.io/_docs/tasks/traffic-management/fault-injection.md

    Login as user "jason".
 If the rule propagated successfully to all pods, you should see the page load immediately with the "product ratings not available" message.
-Logout from user "jason" and you should see the ratings v2 show up successfully on the productinfo page.
+Logout from user "jason" and you should see the ratings v2 show up successfully on the productpage web page.

 ## Cleanup